mspnp/aks-baseline/06-aks-cluster.md

 ## Application Gateway placement

 Azure Application Gateway, for this reference implementation, is placed in the same virtual network as the cluster nodes (isolated by subnets and related NSGs).
 This facilitates direct network line-of-sight from Application Gateway to the cluster's private load balancer and still allows for strong network boundary control.
 More importantly, this aligns with cluster operator team owning the point of ingress.
-Some organizations may instead use a perimeter network in which Application Gateway is managed centrally which resides in an entirely separated virtual network.
+Some organizations may instead use a perimeter network in which Application Gateway is managed centrally, which resides in an entirely separated virtual network.
 That topology is also fine, but you'll need to ensure there is secure and limited routing between that perimeter network and your internal private load balancer for your cluster.
 Also, there will be additional coordination necessary between the cluster/workload operators and the team owning the Application Gateway.

 ### Next step